Sep9

 Extended Sermons

-“Demonstrates how true worship is inclusive, accepting, and welcoming of all people.”⇒ True worship welcomes and embraces all people, especially those marginalized by society.
+“Demonstrates how true worship is accepting and welcoming of all people who have nothing to offer.”⇒ True worship welcomes and embraces all people, especially those marginalized by society.
 Jesus’ compassion calls us to create spaces where everyone can encounter God’s love and experience His healing touch.

-“Displays how people get upset when their power is being threatened and livelihoods are threatened” ⇒When Jesus cleansed the Temple, he not only challenged the religious authorities but also disrupted a lucrative business, leading to the outrage of those whose interests were compromised.
-This same pattern holds true in the history of the Church, where reforms and shifts in focus often encounter resistance from those who benefit from the status quo.
+“Displays those accustomed to holding power often view the popularity of others as a direct threat to their status and control.” ⇒ When Jesus cleansed the Temple, He not only challenged the religious authorities, but also disrupted a lucrative business.
+The same pattern is seen in the the Church, where reforms are made there’s often resistance from those who benefit from the status quo.
 This holds true not only in religious contexts, but also in political, economic, and social realms.
 The resistance to change and the clinging to power can lead to significant conflict and upheaval, as those who benefit from the status quo fight to maintain their control.

 “Warns against a heart that can’t accept God moving in someone’s else’s life, because it’s not happening in our life.” ⇒ Sometimes our hearts are hardened, and we find it difficult to celebrate a move of God in someone else’s life simply because it’s not happening in ours.
 Just as seasons change, so does our spiritual journey.
 Embracing the divine timing in our lives means trusting that our season of blessing, growth, or healing will come in due course.
 Meanwhile, let us rejoice in the victories and transformations of those around us, for they are testimonies of God’s unending grace and power.
 Remember, every move of God in another’s life is a beacon of hope, a reminder that we too are under His watchful care.
 Let their breakthroughs inspire us to remain steadfast in faith, knowing that our time will come.
 As we open our hearts to the joy of others, we cultivate a spirit of gratitude and humility, aligning ourselves more closely with God’s will.
 As we witness the blessings of others, let it be a source of encouragement, strengthening our faith and renewing our commitment to living a life centered on God’s mercy and grace.

-“Teaches when you do what God wants in showing grace and compassion to sinners it will infuriate religious people.” → When you decide to follow Jesus closely and do what He wants you to do.
-Whether it’s leading people to Jesus, demonstrated grace to the sinner, forgiving one another, living by biblical principals, showing devotion to scripture, etc. You will encounter opposition from religious people.
-In the realm of faith that is resting in God’s grace often stirs discomfort among those entrenched in religious formalities.
+“Illustrates how a critical & legalistic heart always acts negatively when grace and compassion is shown to others.” → When you decide to follow the Lord and do what He wants you to do.
+Whether it’s showing compassion to the hurting, grace to the sinner, forgiving others, living by biblical principles, and devotion to scripture.
+You will encounter opposition from religious people.
+Faith that is resting in God’s grace often stirs discomfort among those entrenched in religious formalities.
 Religious people don’t like it when your following God’s word and not their own rules, rituals, and practices.
 They hate it when you break with their traditions or interpretation of scripture.
 As we strive to align ourselves with God’s will, we may encounter opposition from those who cling to religious formalities.
 Yet, it is in this righteous defiance that our strength lies.

 Additional Notes & Applications